aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/08_cpsearch.md

 where the gradient of the field vanishes) is a basic task in the quantum theory of atoms in molecules (QTAIM).
 In critic2, this search is almost always conducted using the automatic CP localization algorithm implemented in the AUTO keyword.
+The AUTO keyword finds CPs of the reference field (see [REFERENCE](/critic2/manual/fields/#c2-reference)).
+If more than one AUTO searches are carried out in the same run for the same scalar field, the CPs are accumulated in the CP list for that scalar field.

 The automatic search for critical points has two steps: seeding and searching.
 In the seeding step, a collection of points are selected in